 Step 1: Gather your broken small appliances and power tools in one spot

 First things first!
-You are likely already aware of the items that are on their last legs, or are in need of a little tender loving care in your home.
+You are likely aware of the items that are on their last legs, or are in need of a little tender loving care in your home.
 It may very well be that alarm clock you keep having to reset every evening, or that dustbuster that just can’t seem to bust that dust!
 Go through your home room by room, gather up all of the broken or unused small appliances and power tools that are lying around.
-Toasters, band saws, fans, and even electric toothbrushes, you can recycle more than 400 items with ElectroRecycle.
+Toasters, fans, stud finders, and even electric toothbrushes, you can recycle more than 400 items with ElectroRecycle.
 Find the full list right here.

 Step 2: Check out local repair opportunities

 We often hear people talk about the good old days of the neighborhood repair shop that could fix anything.
 The days of cheaper products and irreplaceable parts have made these repair shops an endangered species.
 However, oftentimes a little repair can go a long way.
 If you’re interested in extending the life of your favorite item, take it to one of the local repair cafes that have been popping up in many parts of British Columbia.
 The events are completely free and are volunteer-run.
 Their success is largely due to these skilled volunteers’ dedication to building and expanding communities that are keen to reduce waste and educate others to do so as well.

 If you want to learn more about the benefits of repair cafes and the types of items you can bring, make sure to read our blog post on repair.
 You’ll find some exciting facts about repair in BC!